Waterloo Park Circuit

 Why bother making comments or doing surveys when our council does not listen to public input

-JoLogicCommonSense almost 2 years ago
+JoLogicCommonSense over 2 years ago

 The park is home on alot of animals/birds, when building the pathway be conscious about making sure the pathway is not close to the water or large spans of trees, where geese and other birds have they babies every year.
 We need to have the these animals still have their space, as you all know putting in pathways near these habitats, usually humans are not respective to these animals as we destroy their habitats, kids chase and do stuff against these animals.
 Secondly, you should not be taking down any trees to accommodate this pathway, make sure you work around in a smart manner, replanting trees takes years for those trees to come up to the level of a fully grown trees, so don't use the misconception you can cut down a tree and instantly replace it by planting more trees.
 I hope that you take in all the lessons of sustainability and protection of our wildlife and birds into consideration when making the changes you are planning.
 Let's not be selfish humans, building structures to satisfy our needs without looking at the needs of other animals/birds/creatures.
 Thank you.
 BTW: I am an avid cyclist and welcome more bike/multi use trails, but I don't accept it has to be done at the expanse of the wildlife/birds etc.

-Tino almost 2 years ago
+Tino over 2 years ago

 Festivals art markets are two things that might be interesting there.
 Parking when nothing is going on. but where do people park when those events might be happening???

-Binder Donedat about 2 years ago
+Binder Donedat almost 3 years ago

 The question about additional uses for the Bauer Parking Lot was confusing.
 Do you mean it will not continue to be a parking lot?
 It's pretty hard to imagine playing tennis or pickleball around parked cars, or viewing a festival event -- would we be sitting on top of the parked cars?
 If there were lots of cars already parked there, would the event be cancelled or have to move elsewhere?